Garmin Approach R50 Review

 |---|---|---|

-| Awesome Golf | ✗ | Not supported at this time |
+| Awesome Golf | ✓ | Supported via Wi-Fi + PC |

-| TGC 2019 | ✗ | Not supported |
+| TGC 2019 | ✗ | Not officially documented; do not assume support |

 What Owners Say